Kazmirchuk/nats-tcl/README.md

 # and then you can use wildcars for subscriptions
 $conn subscribe "sample_subject.*" -callback onMessage

-# now whenever somebody sends a message to a matching subject, it will be delivered from the event loop, i.e. using "after 0"
+# now whenever somebody sends a message to a matching subject, it will be delivered from the event loop,
+#  i.e. using "after 0"
-# publish a message ourselves
+# let's publish a message ourselves
 $conn publish sample_subject.foo hello
 # and wait for the message to arrive
 vwait ::msg